-EYFS KS1 LKS2 UKS2 Nursery 8 Reception Year 1 & Year 2 Year 3 & Year 4 Year 5 & Year 6 30-50 months 40-60 months Covered in both year A and Year B Covered in both year A and Year B Covered in both year A and Year B Asking Questions and Planning Investigations Questions why things happen.
-Beginning to understand 'why' and 'how' questions.
-Can select and use activities and resources with help.
-Understands use of objects (e.g. "What do we use to cut things?")
-Explains own knowledge and understanding, and asks appropriate questions of others.
+EYFS KS1 LKS2 UKS2 Nursery & Reception Year 1 & Year 2 Year 3 & Year 4 Year 5 & Year 6 Each year Covered in both year A and Year B Covered in both year A and Year B Covered in both year A and Year B Asking Questions and Planning Investigations Listen attentively and respond to what they hear with relevant questions, comments and actions when being read to and during whole class discussions and small group interactions.
+Make comments about what they have heard and ask questions to clarify their understanding.
+Participate in small group, class and one-to-one discussions, offering their own ideas, using recently introduced vocabulary.
+Offer explanations for why things might happen, making use of recently introduced vocabulary from stories, non-fiction, rhymes and poems when appropriate.
 N.C: Asking simple questions and recognising that they can be answered in different ways.
 N.C: Asking relevant questions and using different types of scientific enquiries to answer them.
 The five enquiry types are: N.C: Plan different types of scientific enquiries to answer questions, including recognising and controlling variables where necessary.
 The five enquiry types are:

-Measuring
+Measurin

 and

 Recording